What is cultivated meat?

 The largest challenge the cultivated meat industry faces is not simply foregoing animal components in the cell culture media but rather discovering how to do so affordably and how to optimize affordable formulations for maximized productivity.

 Media cost reduction models have projected achievable prices of less than $0.25 per liter using existing technologies.
-This would amount to upwards of a 99.9% cost reduction versus media manufactured and sold to the biomedical and biopharmaceutical industries — a seemingly daunting task.
+This would amount to upwards of a 99.9 percent cost reduction versus media manufactured and sold to the biomedical and biopharmaceutical industries—a seemingly daunting task.

 However, considerable progress has already been made in achieving these dramatic cost reductions.
-For instance, a team of researchers at Northwestern University demonstrated a popular stem cell medium formulation could be produced for 97% less versus its commercially-sold counterpart.
+For instance, a team of researchers at Northwestern University demonstrated that a popular stem cell medium formulation could be produced for 97 percent less than its commercially sold counterpart.
+Several cultivated meat companies have since claimed that their media costs are already below $1 per liter, with one company publishing a study showing that their serum-free media costs $0.63 per liter.

-Reducing costs of recombinant proteins is the largest price reduction lever
+Reducing the costs of recombinant proteins is the largest price reduction lever

-Costs can also be reduced by sourcing media components at food or feed grade, reducing the overhead and operational costs associated with producing pharmaceutical-grade components.
+Costs can also be reduced by sourcing media components at food or feed grade, reducing the overhead and operational costs of producing pharmaceutical-grade components.
 This will be especially important for amino acids and glucose, which together are predicted to be a longer-term cost driver for media.
-Some cultivated meat companies have already struck partnerships with various food and animal feed manufacturers to obtain these components by tapping into mature supply chains.
+Some cultivated meat companies have already partnered with various food and animal feed manufacturers to obtain these components by tapping into mature supply chains.

 Demand forecasts can help to predict industry needs